 - Icing the vagus nerve by placing an ice pack on your forehead or side of the neck,

 - Sucking on an ice cube,

 - Eating popsicles/ice lollies, like these Healthy Tropical Popsicles/Ice Lollies.

-- Approximately 3 finger widths down from your wrist in between the 2 tendons.
+- Stomach 36 – 3 finger widths down from your wrist in between the 2 large tendons.

 Massage has been shown to stimulate the vagus nerve and increase parasympathetic nervous system activation (20).
 It has been shown to provide the following benefits for range of conditions, including Fibromyalgia, multiple sclerosis, arthritis and autoimmune conditions:-

 - Improved function,

 - Reduced anxiety, depression and stress,